Good news! I no longer have to pace myself – I have a machine to do it for me!

-I mean – for sure it was flaring and on top of that I was forced into this program.
-I could have declined, of course, but then I may have lost my benefits and my job security from work.
+I mean – for sure PTSD was flaring and being forced into this program made it worse.
+Of course I could have declined, but then I may have lost my benefits and my job security.

-I was still feeling awful for the next few days and when I went to a regularly scheduled appointment with my cardiologist.
+I felt awful for the next few days and when I went to a regularly scheduled appointment with my cardiologist (see sidebar).
 What was supposed to be the same old, same old annual visit turned into so much more.

 A routine test showed that I had heart block which means that the electrical system in my heart was not working properly.
 They put me on a treadmill to see how serious it was and how long I could wait for a pacemaker (the only treatment option).
 Two minutes on the treadmill and the answer was that I needed a pacemaker that day – I wasn’t leaving the hospital.
 (Third degree heart block and polymorphic v-tach.)